 That would be what's referred to as an internal probation violation.
-That’s why they bring people back and forth to court to make sure that they're doing what they're supposed to do.
+They bring people back and forth to court to make sure that they're doing what they're supposed to do.
 Another area where I see people violating their probation is when they're told not to do something.
-If the judge tells you that you cannot consume any alcohol while you’re on probation but you consume alcohol and get pulled over, even if your blood alcohol level is under the legal limit, you can be arrested for an internal probation violation.
+If the judge tells you that you cannot consume alcohol while on probation, but you consume alcohol and get pulled over, even if your blood alcohol level is under the legal limit, you can be arrested for an internal probation violation.

 It would be considered an external violation if you picked up a new case.
 That would violate the terms and conditions of your probation as well.
-Every single probation has attached to it a determined condition to obey all laws.
+Every probation has attached a determined need to obey all laws.
 If you break the law, it is a probation violation.
-I've even seen what's called an in lieu of probation violation, which means that instead of filing a criminal charge against you, they file the probation violation.
+I've even seen what's called an instead of probation violation, which means that instead of filing a criminal charge against you, they point to the probation violation.